Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Data and Methodology

 The ground-truth heatmaps \(h_0\) have been designed to mark features that distinguish all the classes in a way that is as unambiguous as possible, subject to human judgment.
 Admittedly, there may not exist a unique unambiguous way of defining them.
 Where appropriate, the heatmaps could be readjusted by editing the heatmap generator classes in the package of codes.
 The heatmaps are shown in fig. \ref{fig:maingallery} row 4 to 6.
 With this dataset, fair comparison between heatmaps generated by different XAI methods can be performed.
-In this particular implementation, each \(h_0\) is normalized to \([-1,1]\), and thus heatmaps to be compared to \(h_0\) are expected to be normalized to \([-1,1]\) as well.
-Each ground-truth \(h_0\) consists of an array of values of size (H, W) with three distinct regions (1) regions of value \(0\) (shown as white background) for regions that should not contribute to the neural network prediction, (2) regions of value \(0.4\) for localization (shown as light red region) and (3) regions of value \(0.9\) for discriminative feature (shown as dark red region), where discriminative feature is also qualitatively considered part of localization.
-In this work, two other distinct regions are defined symmetrically.
+In this particular implementation, each ground-truth heatmap \(h_0\) is normalized to \([-1,1]\), thus heatmaps to be compared to \(h_0\) are expected to be normalized to \([-1,1]\) as well.
+Each \(h_0\) consists of an array of values of size (H, W) with three distinct regions (1) regions with value \(0\) (shown as white background) corresponding to regions that should not contribute to the neural network prediction, or non-features (2) regions with value \(0.4\) corresponding to localization (shown as light red region) and (3) regions with value \(0.9\) to delineate discriminative feature (shown as dark red region), where discriminative feature is also qualitatively considered part of localization.
+In this paper, two other distinct regions are defined symmetrically.
 They are \(-0.4\) and \(-0.9\) regions, to accommodate the fact that some heatmap methods have been interpreted in such a way that negative regions (shown as blue color in this paper) are considered as regions contributing \textit{against} a given decision or prediction \cite{7552539}.
 For our dataset, the ground-truth does not contain any such information that contributes negatively, although, as will be shown later, some XAI methods still do generate negative values.